- The constant snarking.

 - Really, any scene with Tony/Loki/Darcy in it.

-- Darcy giving Harry a hug and smooshing his face in her boobs because that's what is at Harry's head height.
+- Darcy giving Harry a hug and smooshing his face in her boobs, because that, at the time, is what's at Harry's head height.

 - He [Tony] later refers to her cleavage as 'the Grand Canyon Mark 2'